rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 At this point, your configuration is complete.
 Congratulations!
-You're ready to start your Smartnode, and explore the CLI in greater detail.
+You're ready to start your Smartnode and explore the CLI in greater detail.
 Jump over to the [A Tour of the CLI](./cli-tutorial) section for a walkthrough of its functions, and how you can expect to use it.